logan-campbell27/personal-website/README.md

 # Personal Website
 ### CST-120: Intro to Web Development
 #### Introduction
 This is an ongoing, semester long project in the Intro to Web Development class offered by Grand Canyon University.
-In this project I am currently developing a personal website with multiple pages, including a home page, contact page, about me page, and a top five lists page.
+In this project I am currently developing a personal website with multiple pages that is meant to support a variety of web development concepts and various styles and functions
+#### Features
+* All Pages
+ * Functioning nav bar and running header
+ * Text, image, and page styles supported by CSS
+ * CSS animations
+ * Various icon graphics and styles using fontawesome
+* Home Page
+ * Eventual development of carousel photo gallery
+* Contact Page
+ * Form to send personal email to me
+ * Links and contact for main professional sources(email, phone number, LinkedIn)
+* About Me Page
 #### Coding Languages
 * HTML - Structural development of pages
   * For a link to the folder containing HTML files, click [here](https://github.com/logan-campbell27/personal-website/tree/main/html-files)